devzendo/transputer-macro-assembler/README.md

 Remaining work:

-* cache the conversion from macro parameter names to Pattern objects in the MacroManager.
 * nested macro invocation (e.g. $COLON uses $CODE)
 * strip ;; comments from expanded macros, pass ; comments through
 * handling conversion of exceptions that the macro manager might throw when expanding